pbering/aksee-test/README.md

 Get-Command -Module AKSEdge | Format-Table Name, Version
 ```

-Before starting the cluster deployment, some **IMPORTANT** notes:

-1. The following command will **overwrite** your current [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) at $HOME/.kube/config, so make sure to backup if needed.
+> IMPORTANT!
+Before starting the cluster deployment, please notice that the following command will **overwrite** your current [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) at $HOME/.kube/config, so make sure to backup if needed!

 Now you can deploy a new cluster (takes about ~6 minutes):